Marshall-IronSide/Blog/README.md

 # Laravel Blog 📝

-A modern blog application built with Laravel framework as part of an academic project (Website is in french).
+A modern blog application built with Laravel framework as part of an academic project (Website in french).

 ## 📋 About